Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 </div>
 <br>

 A mutex is a `synchronisation object` that controls access to a `shared resource` in a concurrent or multithreaded program.
-To synchronise access to the shared resource: the cursor, I create a mutex in the DigitalRain class, and the same mutex is shared between all DigitalDroplets.
+To synchronise access to the shared resource: the cursor.
+I create a mutex in the DigitalRain class, and the same mutex is shared between all DigitalDroplets.
 The mutex is locked right before the console is accessed and is unlocked when the code escapes the scope in which the mutex was locked.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/shannon3335/recursive-digital-rain-cpp/main/docs/assets/mutexBasicImage.png" width=300>